Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Conclusion and Future Works

-\section{Conclusion and future works}
+\section{Conclusion and Future Works}

 In this paper, motivated by its capability of realizing a reliable access link without cell edge, we presented a cell-free massive MIMO-enabled mobile edge network to address the stringent requirements of the next generation advanced services.
-We formulated a user-centric joint communication and computing resource allocation (JCCRA) problem to minimize energy consumption of the user devices while satisfying the corresponding delay constraints.
-We then proposed a fully distributed solution approach based on cooperative multi-agent reinforcement learning framework, wherein each user is implemented as a learning agent to make joint resource allocation relying on local information only.
-The simulation results demonstrate that our distributed approach matches the performance of the target centralized DDPG-based benchmark, significantly alleviating the signaling and communication overhead.
-Such a fully distributed and adaptive framework can be a promising tool to realize edge intelligence for supporting the envisaged applications in dynamic mobile edge network.
-In the future, it would be interesting to extend this mobile edge network to handle efficient and robust 6G-based sophisticated scenarios, e.g., user-centric QoS/mobility management with AP clustering and location-based optimization along with soft application delay consideration.
-In particular, the current user-centric joint formulation can be extended further to determine a set of APs that are adaptive to dynamic user mobility and channel condition.
+We formulated a user-centric joint communication and computing resource allocation (JCCRA) problem to minimize the total energy consumption of the users while satisfying the corresponding delay constraints.
+We then proposed a distributed solution approach based on cooperative multi-agent reinforcement learning framework, wherein each user is implemented as a learning agent to make joint resource allocation relying only on local information during execution.
+The simulation results demonstrate that our distributed approach has outperformed the heuristic baselines, while matching the performance of the target centralized DDPG-based benchmark, without resorting to additional overhead and time cost.
+Furthermore, the distributed JCCRA in cell-free massive MIMO system is shown to provide a substantial performance improvement in terms of energy-efficiency and consistently-low latency task execution, compared to cellular MEC systems.
+Such a fully distributed and adaptive framework, enabled by cell-free massive MIMO system, can be a promising tool to realize edge intelligence for supporting the envisaged applications in dynamic mobile edge network.
+We note that the current framework does not fully capture certain network dynamics present in practical MEC systems, including non-stationary scenarios characterized by significant variations in a user-configuration (e.g., distribution or mobility patterns) and task profiles (such as priority levels or task size distribution).
+We believe that such limitations can be addressed by incorporating techniques that can enhance generalization capability and fast adaptability, such as attention mechanism [43], meta learning [44], and transfer learning [45], which will be investigated in our future work.
+It would also be interesting to extend the current framework by incorporating mechanisms for dynamically determining a set of access points (APs) that can adapt to user mobility pattern.
+One possible approach is to dynamically configuring a cluster size of users in response to their mobility while taking into account the computing requirements [46].
+Furthermore, for applications with a relatively relaxed delay tolerance, spanning multiple time steps, long-term performance optimization under queue dynamics can be another possible future direction.